DataDog/documentation/content/en/monitors/incident_management/incident_settings.md

 {{< img src="monitors/incidents/notification_rules_example.jpeg" alt="Notification Rules Example" style="width:80%;">}}

-Notification Rules allow you to configure scenarios when specific stakeholders should always be automatically notified of an incident.
-You can use Notification Rules to ensure key stakeholders are always made aware of high priority incidents, to notify external systems whenever a new incident is declared or updated, or to notify specific responders when a particular service or team experiences an incident.
+Notification rules allow you to configure scenarios when specific stakeholders should always be automatically notified of an incident.
+You can use notification rules to ensure key stakeholders are always made aware of high priority incidents, to notify external systems whenever a new incident is declared or updated, or to notify specific responders when a particular service or team experiences an incident.

-**Example:** Set a Notification Rule to automatically notify team stakeholder whenever a SEV-1 or SEV-2 for `service:web-store` AND `application:purchasing` incident is declared and when that incident moves through different states of progression.
+**Example:** Set a notification rule to automatically notify team stakeholders whenever a SEV-1 or SEV-2 for `service:web-store` AND `application:purchasing` incident is declared and when that incident moves through different states of progression.

-To configure a new Notification Rule:
+To configure a new notification rule:

 1. Click **New Rule**
-2. Select the incident Property Field key:value pairs you want notifications to be sent for.
-By default, a rule will notify your recipients on any incident.
+2. Select the incident property field `key:value` pairs you want notifications to be sent for.
+By default, a rule notifies your recipients on any incident.
 3. Select your notification recipients.
 Notifications can be sent to any of Datadog's existing [notification integrations][10].
-4. Select the desired Message Template you want the Notification Rule to use.
+4. Select the desired message template you want the notification rule to use.
 5. Choose whether you want recipients to be renotified when an incident changes its status.
 6. Click **Save**

-**Note:** Notification Rules will send messages only if an incident changes status (including when it is first declared) and has been tagged with the Property Fields values that match the filter of the Notification Rules.
+**Note**: Notification rules send messages only if an incident changes status (including when it is first declared) and are tagged with the property field values that match the filter of the notification rules.

-You can perform the following operations to manage your Notification Rules.
+You can perform the following operations to manage your notification rules.

-- *Search* - Filter your list of Notification Rules by their recipients
+- *Search* - Filter your list of notification rules by their recipients.
-- *Toggle* - Enable or disable any individual Notification Rule by switching the toggle in that Rule's row in the list
+- *Toggle* - Enable or disable any individual notification rule by switching the toggle in that rule's row in the list.
-- *Copy* - Hover over any individual Notification Rule and click the **Copy** icon button next to the Rule's toggle
+- *Copy* - Hover over any individual notification rule and click the **Copy** icon button next to the rule's toggle.
-- *Delete* - Hover over any individual Notification Rule and click the **Delete** icon button next to the Rule's toggle
+- *Delete* - Hover over any individual notification rule and click the **Delete** icon button next to the rule's toggle.

 {{< img src="monitors/incidents/notification_rules_list.jpeg" alt="Notification Rules List" style="width:80%;">}}

 ## Remediation

-### Postmortem Templates
+### Postmortem templates

 {{< img src="monitors/incidents/postmortem_template_settings.jpeg" alt="Postmortem Template Settings" style="width:80%;">}}

-Postmortem Templates are dynamic, reusable templates that can be used to create a [Datadog Notebook][11] that is automatically populated with incident information after an incident has been resolved.
-Postmortem Templates leverage template variables (e.g. `{{incident.severity}}`) to dynamically inject the corresponding value from the incident that the postmortem is being created for.
-Postmortem Templates have Markdown support so that the resulting Notebook includes text formatting, tables, indented lists, and hyperlinks as desired.
+Postmortem templates are dynamic, reusable templates used to create a [Datadog Notebook][11] that is automatically populated with incident information after an incident has been resolved.
+Postmortem templates leverage template variables, such as `{{incident.severity}}`, to dynamically inject the corresponding value from the incident that the postmortem is being created for.
+Postmortem templates have Markdown support so that the resulting notebook includes text formatting, tables, indented lists, and hyperlinks.

-To create a Postmortem Template:
+To create a postmortem template:

 1. Click the **+ New Postmortem Template** button
 2. Give the template a name